Shahid718/AMSimulator/ReadMe.md

 </div>

-AMSimulator is an application of the phase field method for the additive manufacturing simulation.
-The example app is developed for the high Performance Fortran implementation with standard language parallelism.
+AMSimulator is an application of the phase field method for additive manufacturing simulation.
+The example app is developed for the high-Performance Fortran implementation with standard language parallelism.
 For details please see the work.

 [High Performance Additive Manufacturing Phase Field Simulation: Fortran Do Concurrent vs OpenMP](https://www.sciencedirect.com/science/article/pii/S0927025625001314)